Lalla (title)

-Lalla is an honorific title meaning "Lady", "My lady", "Miss.", or "Mrs.", used in the Maghreb, to politely address or mention any woman.
-In Morocco, if the respected or adult woman is known to the person, he or she would address her using the title Lalla before using her personal name or family name.
-In Mauritania, Lalla is often used on its own as a given name for women.
-It is sometimes also used with another noun to form a compound given name, such as in the names of Lalla-Aicha and Lalla-Meryem.
+Lalla is an honorific title meaning 'lady', 'my lady', 'miss' or 'Mrs', used in the Maghreb to politely address or refer to any woman.
+In Morocco, if a woman is known to the speaker, they would address her as 'Lalla' followed by her personal or family name.
+In Mauritania, Lalla is often used on its own as a first name for women.
+It is also sometimes used with another noun to form a compound name, such as in the names Lalla Aicha and Lalla Meryem.

-The title Lalla has always been in standard use by the many royal families of Morocco and Tunisia as a title for each and every princess and king's wife.
-It is also used as a fixed honorary title in combination with the woman's personal name as a sign of distinction given to women from royal or noble families among the people of the Maghreb.
-In many place names and mausoleums in the Maghreb, the title Lalla can also be understood as "female saint".
+The title 'Lalla' has long been used by royal families in Morocco and Tunisia to refer to princesses and the consorts of kings.
+It is also used as an honorary title in combination with a woman's personal name, signifying distinction among women of royal or noble families in the Maghreb.
+In many place names and mausoleums in the Maghreb, Lalla can also mean "female saint".

-In the everyday Berber language, the word Lalla can also mean in some regions "older sister", "older female cousin", "aunt", "mother-in-law", etc. The word has dialectal varieties such as Řalla and Řadja, but the form Lalla is the most common.
-The word Lalla is derived from the Berber language noun Alallu which means "dignity", and from the Berber verb "lullet" meaning "to be free" or "to be noble".
-The Berber word "tilelli", which means freedom, is related to the same semantic field.
+In colloquial Amazigh, the word lalla can mean "older sister", "older female cousin", "aunt", "mother-in-law", and so on.
+Dialectal varieties of the word include Řalla and Řadja, but Lalla is the most common form.
+It is derived from the Amazigh noun alallu, meaning 'dignity', and the Berber verb lullet, meaning 'to be free' or 'to be noble'.
+The Amazigh word tilelli, meaning 'freedom', is also related to this semantic field.

-Smiyet (or Smiyit) Lalla is a title of respect used for a daughter bearing the same name as her mother or grandmother.
+'Smiyet' (also spelled 'Smiyit') is a reverent term of address for a daughter who shares the same name as her mother or grandmother.

-The masculine versions of the title Lalla in Morocco are: Moulay, Sidi (of Arabic origin); and "Mass", "Dda", "Dadda" (of Berber origin).
-The two titles "Moulay" and "Sidi" are said to princes, chieftains, saints, or any respected men in society or family.
+The masculine versions of the Moroccan title 'Lalla' are: Moulay and Sidi (of Arabic origin) and Mass, Dda, and Dadda (of Amazigh origin).
+These titles are given to princes, chieftains, saints, or respected men in society or within a family.